Reviews:

 Christmas

-Rob Sanders Cowboy Christmas
+Cowboy Christmas The Musical

 The photo to the left is from Christmas 1959.
 I have no idea why we're wearing matching cowboy clothes for Christmas.
 (After all, we lived smack-dab in the middle of the Midwest.)
 Could this be where the idea for Cowboy Christmas originated?